 Apart from traditional white bread, pita bread, or bagel, some types of bread that are a perfect option for making a chicken salad sandwich include wraps, focaccia, potato bread, rye bread, challah, pull-apart rolls, Italian bread, ciabatta, lavash, sourdough, croissant, but also crackers!

 Now, you can make the perfect chicken salad sandwich for any occasion.
-Whether you are looking for a light and healthy sandwich or something more filling, there is a bread out there that will fit the bill.
+Whether you are looking for a light and refreshing sandwich or something more filling, there is a bread out there that will fit the bill.
 We’ve already seen some perfect sauce options; now let’s have a look at all the bread possibilities and combine it all in an ideal chicken sandwich!

 Traditional White Bread